BURP - BackUp and Restore Program

 the most recently backed up version of a file and the version to

-option is off.
-This option can be overridden by the client con‐
+tion is off.
+This option can be overridden by the client config‐

 compression=zlib[0-9] (or gzip[0-9])